arbaouimehdi/most-influential-people-in-programming/README.md

     + [Programmieren in C. ANSI C](http://www.amazon.com/Programmieren-ANSI-Mit-Reference-Manual/dp/3446154973/)

 ### # [Tim Berners-Lee](http://en.wikipedia.org/wiki/Tim_Berners-Lee)
+Timothy John "Tim" Berners-Lee (8 June 1955), known also by his username TimBL.
+He is an English citizen known for his invention of World Wide Web (WWW).He is the director of World Wide Web Consortium (W3C), the founder of World Wide Web Foundation, and he is a director of the Web Science Research Initiative (WSRI).
+He is a senior researcher MIT Computer Science and Artificial Intelligence Laboratory (CSAIL).
+Finally, He is a member of the advisory board of the MIT Center for Collective Intelligence.

   + Official Website: [w3.org/People/Berners-Lee/](http://w3.org/People/Berners-Lee/)
   + Twitter: [@timberners_lee](https://twitter.com/timberners_lee)
   + Github: [timbl](https://github.com/timbl)
   + Book: [Weaving the Web](http://www.amazon.com/Weaving-Web-Original-Ultimate-Destiny/dp/006251587X/)

 ### # [Richard Stallman](http://en.wikipedia.org/wiki/Richard_Stallman)
+Richard Matthew Stallman (March 16, 1953).
+He is a software freedom activist and computer programmer.
+He is known as the father of GNU Project.
+He co-founded the League for Programming Freedom.
+In general, he is an activist who stands against software patents, digital rights management and all kinds of legal and technical systems that limits the users’ freedoms.

   + Official Website: [stallman.org](http://stallman.org)
   + Books:
     + [Free as in Freedom (2.0)](http://www.amazon.com/Free-Freedom-2-0-Sam-Williams/dp/0983159211/)